-The International Stillbirth Alliance Board comprises 12 members from eight countries.
+The International Stillbirth Alliance Board currently comprises 12 members from nine countries, plus the ex officio chair.
 All Board members are volunteers and bring a wealth of qualifications and personal experiences.

 Susannah Hopkins Leisher